BaTCAVe: Trustworthy Explanations for Robot Behaviors: Experiments

-\emph{Setup}: We used a JetBot with a NVIDIA Jetson Nano (Fig~\ref{fig:experiments}a).
+\emph{Setup}: As a real-world platform, we used a JetBot with a NVIDIA Jetson Nano (Fig~\ref{fig:experiments}).
 It uses a pretrained AlexNet~\cite{krizhevsky2012imagenet} with the last layer replaced with two nodes.
 Using 175 ``obstacle'' and 175 ``free'' images, we fine-tune the DNN so that the robot can learn to avoid obstacles.
+With the objective of avoiding orange obstacles, we fine-tuned the full DNN with images of an orange box, shown in Fig.~\ref{fig:experiments}, until we achieve a validation accuracy of 100\%.
 We analyze how the decision of the network is affected by different data pre-processing and fine-tuning techniques for $C_A=\{\text{avoid obstacle}\}$ and $C_I=\{\text{orangeness, darkness, distance}\}$.